hostbuster/mam/README.md

 - **Control & Concurrency**: `SpscCommandQueue` for sample-accurate commands; `JobPool` for parallel offline renders; mixer stage with soft clip.

 ## Development Path
+- See also `PLAN.md` for the modular upgrade roadmap.

 - Short-term
   - Event bucketing: drain commands each block, group by node, and apply `Trigger`/`SetParam`/`SetParamRamp` with sample accuracy.